-If you are experiencing shooting pains in your back or neck, with pain, spasms, weakness, numbness, and tingling in your arms or legs, you may ask yourself, “What should I do if I think I have a ruptured disc?”
+If you are experiencing shooting pains in your neck or back, with pain, spasms, weakness, numbness and tingling in your arms or legs, you may ask yourself, “What should I do if I think I have a ruptured disc?”
 The condition occurs when a cartilaginous disc in between the vertebrae of the spine weakens and cracks open.
-This can lead to the inner jelly-like disc material oozing out into the spinal canal.
-While the condition may not cause pain in every case, symptoms might manifest if the expelled disc material irritates the disc itself, or impinges upon the spinal cord or a nerve root.
+This can cause the inner gel-like disc material to ooze out into the spinal canal.
+While the condition may not cause pain in every case, symptoms can manifest if the expelled disc material irritates the disc itself or impinges upon the spinal cord or a nerve root.

 - Rest – A ruptured disc, also known as a torn or herniated disc, can often heal on its own over the course of several weeks or months.
 Given enough time, the material can shrink back into the space it normally occupies between two vertebrae, which can relieve pressure from the spinal cord or nerve root.

 - Cold and heat therapy – An impinged nerve root can cause irritation and inflammation of the nerve and the surrounding tissues.
 Typically, the use of ice packs or cold compresses for 20-minute intervals several times a day may numb the area and calm inflammation within the first 48 hours.
 After a few days, alternating cold therapy with heating pads or warm baths may help relieve muscle tension.